 Alternate Job Titles: HR Manager - Regional, Human Resources Manager - Regional, Regional HR Manager, Regional Human Resources Manager, Regional Manager of Human Resources

-The annual salary for someone with the job title Regional Human Resources Manager may vary depending on a number of factors including industry, company size, location, years of experience and level of education.
+How much does a Regional Human Resources Manager make?
+The median annual Regional Human Resources Manager salary is $105,860, as of August 03, 2017, with a range usually between $92,754-$123,001, however this can vary widely depending on a variety of factors.
 Our team of Certified Compensation Professionals has analyzed survey data collected from thousands of HR departments at companies of all sizes and industries to present this range of annual salaries for people with the job title Regional Human Resources Manager in the United States.

 This chart describes the expected percentage of people who perform the job of Regional Human Resources Manager in the United States that make less than that annual salary.
 For example the median expected annual pay for a typical Regional Human Resources Manager in the United States is $105,860, so 50% of the people who perform the job of Regional Human Resources Manager in the United States are expected to make less than $105,860.

 Source: HR Reported data as of August 03, 2017

 This chart describes the expected percentage of people who perform the job of Regional Human Resources Manager that make less than that salary.
 For example 50% of the people who perform the job of Regional Human Resources Manager are expected to make less than the median.